morpho-org/morpho-optimizers/README.md

 ...
 ```

-or to run individual tests of a specific protocol (e.g. Aave V3):
+or to run individual tests of a specific protocol (e.g. for Morpho-Aave V3):

 ```bash
 make s-testShouldCollectTheRightAmountOfFees PROTOCOL=aave-v3